icopy-site/awesome/docs/awesome/awesome-parasite.md

 ## Reporting Systems
 * [Healthmap](https://www.healthmap.org/en/) - A web platform that provides infectious disease outbreak alerts for humans and animals.
+* [NORS](https://wwwn.cdc.gov/norsdashboard/) - A web platform that provides human foodborne, waterborne, and other enteric infectious disease outbreaks  for the United States.
+Available from 1971.
 * [Program for Monitoring Emerging Diseases (ProMed)](http://www.promedmail.org/) - An early warning of outbreaks of emerging and re-emerging diseases.
 Sources of information include media reports, official reports, online summaries, local observers, and others.
 [EIDR-Connect](https://eidr-connect.eha.io/events/auto) parses ProMed reports into disease outbreak events, curated by disease experts.
 * [The Contagion Outbreak Monitor](https://www.contagionlive.com/outbreak-monitor) - An interactive map of human bloodborne or foodborne outbreaks in the past two years.
 Targeted to practitioners and clinicians.
 * [WHISPers](https://whispers.usgs.gov/) - Wildlife Health Information Sharing Partnership event reporting system managed by USGS National Wildlife Health Center.
 Events of North American wildlife mortality (death) and morbidity (illness) involving five or more individuals are reported.